holans/ST-COS/NOTES.md

 to be `mean(period)`.
 This at least matches Jon's numbers.
 Or even better, we can let the user provide a function based on the period.

+To predict a new target geography, we could have the user put together a new `STCOSPrep` object.
+Except here they should not need to provide `Z` or `V`.
+(Perhaps they would use the original object and call a different function than `add_obs`?).
+This will allow them to extract the necessary `H` and `S` matrices.
+They should then be able to get predictions with a call like `predict(gibbs.out, H.new, S.new)`.
+Or they can get the raw MCMC draws and compute prediction quantities themselves.

 # Scott Meeting
 * We should support/discuss reading shapefile and areal data separately, and joining them.